mmrazik/alzaergo/README.md

 ### Timing
 The request/reply over serial goes in a very quick succession (around 7ms per command or reply) and it seems like the control board is sensitive on the count of commands.
 E.g. I was unable to unlock the control panel from sleep (by holding `M` for 3 seconds) if the delay between commands was around `250ms`.
 Similarly the desk goes up/down slower if the delay between commands is longer (despite the fact the `Key` pin is still `HIGH`).

+### Standby
+After 60 seconds of inactivity the control board starts sending `0x50 0x40 0x40 0x40 0x10 0xD0` which stands for Safety Standby Mode ("---" on the display).
+This mode can be also activated by holding down the `M` button for 3 seconds.

+After another 9 minutes (10 minutes of inactivity in total) the control board starts sending `0x5A 0x00 0x00 0x00 0x00 0x00` which is a signal to completely shutdown the display of control panel.
+This can be alternatively the sequence of `0x5A 0x00 0x00 0x00 0x01 0x01` which keeps the timer indicator led on.

+After 18 minutes of inactivity the board sends `0x5A 0xFF 0xFF 0xFF 0x00 0xFD` sequence which is a signal to control panel to stop sending the "status" sequence.
+From this point the traffic on serial line stops until the board is woken up again (by pushing any of the buttons).